Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Cons

-- Medical Exam for Larger Policy: Medical exams are required that may raise premiums.
+- Medical Exam for Larger Policy: Medical exams are required that may raise premiums if there are pre-existing conditions.

 #6 – Geico: Best for Affordable Premiums